 We also want to take you through some potential disappointments that will help you set proper expectations as Samsung’s Android Oreo roll out continues.

-If Samsung decides to roll out Oreo to the Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active, the update will come with enhanced security.
+If Samsung decides to roll out Oreo to the Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, and Galaxy S6 Active, the update will come with enhanced security.

 If you somehow failed to download an older security update from another month, you'll get those patches when you go to install Android Oreo on your Galaxy S6.

-The good news is that even if the Galaxy S6 misses Oreo, Samsung and its carriers will continue to support the Galaxy S6 with bug fixes and security patches.
+The good news is that even if the Galaxy S6 misses Oreo, Samsung and its carriers will continue to support some Galaxy S6 models with bug fixes and security patches.